Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 Two :ref:`Bricklet <product_overview_bricklets>` ports
 can be used to extend the features of this device.

-The dc motor can be powered by an external power supply connected directly to the Brick or by the stack internal powe rsupply.
+The DC motor can be powered by an external power supply connected directly to the Brick or by the stack internal powe rsupply.
 If an external power supply is connected the Brick switches automatically to this power supply.